What Is Conditioning? Energy Systems & Work Capacity

 Rucking

 Both are essential.
 Strength gives you the ability to produce force.
-Conditioning determines how long and how often you can apply that force.
+Conditioning determines how long and how often you can apply that force, a 500-pound deadlift is useless on a casualty drag if you’re redlined after twenty yards.
+The concept of work capacity development sits at the intersection of these two qualities and explains how they combine to drive real-world performance.

 Types of Conditioning